 Scams such as Phishing emails, Data theft and Ransomware are at a level never seen before, and you must have the necessary precautions in place to protect your computer by stopping hackers in their tracks.

 A lot of people believe they are protected as long as they have antivirus software installed, but there are further preventive measures you can take that can help ensure you keep your computer out of harm’s way.
 You can also visit tvit.net to know more about virus protection.
+If you unfortunately get attacked by hackers, you can always get a computer rental while you get rid the viruses from your old computer.

 Here are 10 steps you can take to help fortify your computer and keep those unscrupulous hackers at bay.